 In special cases, the University reserves the right to adjust a member's salary beyond the negotiated levels to retain the member or for some other justifiable reason.
 Funds for such increases shall come from outside of those negotiated within this Agreement.
-When such an adjustment is deemed warranted by the administration, the Provost or his/her designee will consult with the Akron-AAUP President or his/her designee and then provide justification in writing if requested by the Akron-AAUP for the proposed action.
+When such an adjustment is deemed warranted by the administration Provost, the Provost or his/her designee will consult with the Akron-AAUP President or his/her designee and then provide a written justification for the proposed action in writing-if requested by the Akron-AAUP for the proposed action.
 A corresponding response will be provided promptly by the Akron-AAUP President, or his/her designee.
 The Provost will consider this response before any action is taken.